 Get the Facts about the Theory of Excited Delirium

-Despite the autopsy scandal, Wetli continued to promote excited delirium as a cause of death in cases where people had stimulants in their systems.
-In 1990 he said 70 percent of people who die from excited delirium are Black men and that “it may be genetic”.
+Despite the autopsy scandal, Dr. Wetli continued to promote excited delirium as a cause of death in cases where people had stimulants in their systems.
+In 1990, he said that 70 percent of people who die from excited delirium are Black men and that “it may be genetic.”
 However, since Wetli’s report, there has been scant support for his concept of excited delirium.

-Excited delirium is unfortunately still used by pathologists and coroners as a cause of death in cases where individuals die in law enforcement custody.
+California now bans the use of excited delirium as a diagnosis or cause of death.
+Excited delirium unfortunately is still used by some pathologists and coroners in other places as a cause of death in cases where individuals die in law enforcement custody.
 An Austin-American Statesman Investigation into non-shooting deaths of individuals in police custody in Texas from 2005 to 2017 found more than one in six deaths were “linked to excited delirium.”
 A January 2020 Florida Today report concluded that of 85 deaths attributed to excited delirium by Florida medical examiners since 2010, at least 62 percent involved the use of force by law enforcement.

 What are the Dangers of Excited Delirium Theory?

-In short, the theory of excited delirium exists to provide police an excuse for victims of wrongful death in their custody.
-By pinning death in police custody on a naturally occurring phenomenon, blame falls to the victim and not the officer in charge of their restraint and civil capture.
-This means that police officers are not held responsible for their wrongdoing and can continue to mistreat civilians in their custody.
+In short, the theory of excited delirium exists to provide police with an excuse for when they cause the wrongful death of a person in their custody.
+By pinning death in police custody on a claimed naturally occurring phenomenon, blame falls to the victim and not the officer in charge of their restraint.
+This means that police officers are not held responsible for their wrongdoing and can continue to mistreat people in their custody.
 This can lead to further cases of police excessive force and restraint asphyxia.

 How are Haddad & Sherwin Addressing Excited Delirium?